iter8-tools/iter8/mkdocs/docs/tutorials/knative/quick-start.md

 **Next Steps**

 !!! tip "Use in production"
-    The source for the Helm chart used in this tutorial is located in the folder below.
+    The source for the `Hello World` Helm application chart is located below.
     ```shell
     #ITER8 is the root folder for the Iter8 GitHub repo
     $ITER8/helm/knslo